CALIFORNIA FAMILY LAW ATTORNEY

 It became clear to me our family law system is not working.
 People are paying their attorney too much and receiving too little.
 Overbilling was not only accepted but encouraged.
 Too many people cannot afford an attorney.

-I worked at a family law firm.
-Maybe ten percent of the people who came in for a consultation actually hired us.
-People came in for their free consultation scared, confused, angry – and there was nothing I could do for them because they could not pay the thousands of dollars it would cost, most of which would have to be paid up front.
+At the family law firm I worked at, maybe ten percent of the people who came in for a consultation actually hired us.
+People came in for their free consultation scared, confused, angry – and there was nothing I could do for them because they could not pay the high fees - most of which would have to be paid up front.

-I wanted to start a law firm where I could help people - and not just those who can pay high fees.
-I can tell you from experience, divorce is hard.
+I wanted to start a law firm where I could help people who could no or would not pay high fees.
+Divorce is hard.
 Child support and visitation issues are tough to deal with emotionally.
 Your attorney should be there to help you through the process, not make matters worse.
 People should be able to pay a fair price for legal representation.

-I understand the process of divorce, spousal support, child support and visitation on a personal level as well as a professional level.
+It helps that I have gone through the process of divorce, spousal support, child support and visitation on a personal level as well as a professional level.
 I was married for 14 years before my divorce.
 I have two children, a son and a daughter, and a step-daughter.
 I have paid spousal support and child support.
 My ex-wife received child support from my stepdaughter’s father.
 I understand visitation schedules, dealing with holidays and sharing expenses.